mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

----
-layout:
-  title:
-    visible: true
-  description:
-    visible: true
-  tableOfContents:
-    visible: true
-  outline:
-    visible: true
-  pagination:
-    visible: false
----

 # Digital Forensics & Cybercrime

 ## Cybercrime

-Risk is a statistical and economical evaluation of the exposure to damage because of the presence of vulnerabilities and threats. $$Risk = Asset \times Vulenarbilities \times Threats$$\
-Asset and vulnerabilities are the controllable variables while threat is independent (it is the driver of risks, without threats there is NO risk). &#x20;
+Risk is a statistical and economical evaluation of the exposure to damage because of the presence of vulnerabilities and threats. $$Risk = Asset \times Vulenarbilities \times Threats$$Asset and vulnerabilities are the controllable variables while threat is independent (it is the driver of risks, without threats there is NO risk).

 ### Threat landscape